 Philosophy

 Philosophy is the love of wisdom and wisdom is the true knowledge of the Self.
+The ultimate aim of philosophy is Self-realisation: understanding the deeper truth of who we are.

 Truth lives in each of us